CORPORATE SQUARE, 2901 Ohio Blvd.

 Hours: 9 a.m. to 9 p.m.
 Monday through Thursday; 9 a.m. to 6 p.m.
 Friday; 9 a.m. to 5 p.m.
 Saturday.
 Open Sundays 1 to 5 p.m., Labor Day through Memorial Day.
 Call (812) 232-1113.

 EUGENE V. DEBS MUSEUM, 451 N. Eighth St.; debsfoundation.org

 Hours: 1 to 4:30 p.m.
 Tuesday through Saturday, except for holidays and Christmas Eve through New Year’s Day; (812) 232-2163.

 THE GOLDEN FRAME, 509 E. Voorhees St.

 Currently — Work by River City Art Association members.

 THE LANDING AT FORT HARRISON, 3350 N. Fourth St.

-March 6 — River City at The Landing, work by members of River City Art Association.
+Currently — Work by members of River City Art Association.